MA

 Music

-As students of audiovisual media, you can also become involved in several bespoke projects:
+As a student of audiovisual media, you can also become involved in several projects:

 • Postgraduate students in the Department of Music edit their own peer-reviewed scholarly journal, Sonic Scope: New Approaches to Audiovisual Culture.
 You will gain valuable work experience by joining the scholarly editorial team to source, edit and promote content for the new issues, make promo videos, work with the social media and publicity team and submit work for possible publication.